 To support the Council's approach to Community Wealth Building a Cooperative Inclusive Economy Charter for Stevenage was agreed by Executive in July 2020.
-A Cooperative Inclusive Economy encourages communities, organisations and businesses to work together, helping to shape the economy and to share the benefits of growth.
-The Charter's aim is to create a fairer society and a more resilient economy for everyone; local residents, organisations and businesses.
-The Charter is being monitored by a working group which reports to a Community Wealth Building Board, chaired by the Leader of the Council.
-The Charter is underpinned by an action plan, and includes a space for communities and stakeholders to pledge their support.
+A Cooperative Inclusive Economy encourages communities, organisations, and businesses to work together, helping to shape the economy and to share the benefits of growth.
+The Charter's aim is to create a fairer society and a more resilient economy for everyone, residents, organisations and businesses.
+The Charter is underpinned by an action plan and includes a space for communities and stakeholders to pledge their support.